News from March to October

 want to chill out.
 Because I canīt see that happening.

-I dunno any other reason why itīs
+About them leaving cos of "bad blood": I dunno any other reason why itīs

 happened.
 If I did Iīd fuckinī tell you because I want to get all this cleared away